bollu/bollu.github.io/README.md

 # [Best practices for array indexing](#best-practices-for-array-indexing)

 These are rules I'm going to follow when I solve problems on [codeforces](https://codeforces.com/).
-I describe what these rules are and their rationale.
+I've arrived at these rules by repeatedly noticing the kinds of mistakes I make and attempting to adopt conventions to eliminate these.

 ##### Rule 1: Half-open intervals